-Download the Constitution and By-Laws here: NC 4-H Honor Club Constitution
+Download the current Constitution and By-Laws here: NC 4-H Honor Club Constitution & By-Laws

-The most recent updates to the By-Laws were voted on at Honor Club Conference 2020, which was held virtually on Saturday, June 6, 2020.
-Additions and amendments include the following:
+- June 6, 2020 Version – Three additions/amendments to the By-Laws were passed at Honor Club Conference 2020, which was held virtually on Saturday, June 6, 2020:

 - Article XI: Section 6 was added to address the removal of an inactive board member.